dbt-labs/corp/dbt_style_guide.md

 See [dbt Conventions](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md#dbt-conventions)
 for more information.

-- Read [How we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) to see how we typically structure our projects and further thoughts around organization.
+- Read [How we structure our dbt projects](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) for an example and more details around organization.

 ## Modeling Conventions
 - Only models in `staging` should select from [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources)